Core Concepts

 When running multiple profiles (see Multi-Profile Support), each profile gets its own mount point with a -{profile} suffix (e.g., /mnt/nobgp-work, /mnt/nobgp-staging).
 The default profile always keeps the bare name (/mnt/nobgp).
 On Windows, each profile gets a separate drive letter.

-Web Panel:
+Web Dashboard:

 - Upload and download files through your browser